Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Introduction

 \section{Introduction}

-A key goal of AI research is to develop agents that can leverage structured prior knowledge, either provided or learned, to perform competently in unfamiliar domains \citep{pateria2021hierarchical}.
-This is a common feature in animals; for example, many newborn mammals, such as foals, can walk shortly after birth due to innate motor patterns, while human infants display instinctive stepping motions when supported \citep{10.1093/oxfordhb/9780199958450.013.0015, dominici2011locomotor}.
+A fundamental goal of AI research is to develop agents that can leverage structured prior knowledge, either provided or learned, to act competently in unfamiliar domains \citep{pateria2021hierarchical}.
+This is common behaviour in animals.
+For example, many newborn mammals, such as foals, can walk shortly after birth due to innate motor patterns; and human infants display instinctive stepping motions when supported \citep{adolph2013, dominici2011locomotor}.
 These innate behaviours, shaped by evolution, act as priors that guide goal-directed actions and enable rapid adaptation.

-In parallel, humans are believed to organise behaviours into a hierarchy of temporally extended actions, which helps break complex tasks into simpler, manageable steps \citep{rosenbloom1986chunking, laird1987soar}.
-For instance, human decision-making often involves planning with high-level actions like ``pick up glass” or ``drive to college,” each of which comprises subtasks such as ``reach for glass” or ``pull door handle.”
-These eventually decompose into basic motor movements.
+Humans are believed to organise behaviours into a hierarchy of temporally-extended actions, which helps break complex tasks into simpler, manageable steps \citep{rosenbloom1986chunking, laird1987soar, brunskill2014pac}.
+For instance, decision making in humans often involves planning with high-level actions such as ``pick up glass” or ``drive to college,” each of which comprises subtasks such as ``reach for glass” or ``pull door handle.”
+These subtasks eventually decompose into basic motor movements.

-This hierarchical fragmentation likely arises from sub-experiences of past tasks \citep{brunskill2014pac}.
 Notably, parts of this hierarchy are shared between tasks; for instance, both “pick up glass” and “pull door handle” involve similar gripping movements.
+Such shared temporally-extended actions, often referred to as \textit{skills}, are reusable behaviours that provide significant benefit when applied across tasks.
+Specifically, skills enable rapid learning of new tasks beyond those previously experienced by leveraging prior knowledge.

-Such shared temporal actions may facilitate rapid learning of new tasks beyond those previously experienced.
-Replicating this hierarchy in algorithms could allow artificial agents to also adapt quickly \citep{heess2016learning}.
+Inspired by this human capability, generating such hierarchical organisation in algorithms could allow artificial agents to adapt quickly to new tasks \citep{heess2016learning}.
+By decomposing complex tasks into reusable, temporally-extended actions, agents can leverage shared behaviours across tasks, enabling faster learning and better generalisation.

-Despite advances in hierarchical methods, generalising behaviours across diverse tasks remains a significant challenge for artificial agents \citep{cobbe2019quantifying}.
-Many approaches struggle with effectively transferring skills to new environments, limiting their ability to adapt to real-world scenarios \citep{pateria2021hierarchical}.
+Despite advances made in representing, learning, and using behaviour hierarchies, generalising these behaviours across diverse tasks remains a significant challenge for artificial agents \citep{cobbe2019quantifying}.
+Existing approaches struggle with effectively transferring skills to new environments, limiting their ability to adapt to real-world scenarios \citep{pateria2021hierarchical}.